JeetendraMahto/HumanActivityRecognistionHealthAuthoritySCSGroupJ/README.md

 •	Backend is MySql.

-•	Functionalities such as Emergency Services for patients(critical fall) , Instant Email services to Relatives, Health Data analysis and Health Data report sending.
+•	Functionalities such as Emergency Services for patients(critical fall) , Instant Email services to Relatives, Health Data analysis and Health Data Report sending.